ringo/ringojs.org/site/documentation/security_features.md

 Sometimes, trusted code may have to access a protected resource on behalf of untrusted code in order fulfil its job.
 For example, trusted code may have to consult a central configuration file that the code which triggered the activity may itself not have the permission to access.

-For this case, RingoJS provides the global `privileged()` function.
+For this case, Ringo provides the global `privileged()` function.
 It takes a single function object as argument and executes it with the permissions of the currently executing code, isolating it from possibly less trusted code in the call stack.

 Of course, the `privileged()` function needs to be applied very carefully.
 It should only be used in a way that is fully controlled by the trusted code and not exposed to or parametrizable from untrusted outside code.